How to Price for Lawn Mowing Jobs in 2025: Contractor’s Pricing Guide

 In 2025, lawn care services typically range from $30 to $80 per visit, with hourly rates between $30 and $65 (Angi, 2024)

 But if you’re simply following averages without factoring in your own labor, fuel, equipment, and admin time, you could be undercharging without even realizing it.
-If you’re unsure where to begin, our service pricing guide is a great place to start—it walks you through all the key cost components and helps you build a pricing structure that works.
+If you’re unsure where to begin, our business pricing guidelines is a great place to start—it walks you through all the key cost components and helps you build a pricing structure that works.

 To stay competitive as your client base grows, you need systems that keep your pricing consistent and your operations organized.
-Once you’ve nailed your costs, plug them into our service pricing calculator to run the numbers and generate quotes that reflect the work involved.
+Once you’ve nailed your costs, plug them into our pricing tool to run the numbers and generate quotes that reflect the work involved.

 This guide breaks down how to price lawn mowing jobs in 2025—from calculating overhead and labor to applying margins that protect your bottom line.
 Whether you’re just starting out or looking to grow your crew, you’ll leave with a smarter approach to quoting that’s built for sustainability.